Skip to main content

 6 Protecting Timber from Ground Moisture

 Ground contact is the most aggressive condition for timber.
 Soil remains damp for long periods and encourages fungal growth.
 Even heavily treated timber benefits from being kept off the ground.
+A UC4 treated post will still last significantly longer if you don't just drop it into a wet clay hole and call it a day.
+Spending a little extra effort on the footing often doubles the life of the post.

 • Use concrete or metal post supports – keep timber above soil level